apim/apim.github.io/06_Spring_JDBC_Tutorial.md

 </dependency>
 ```

-Now create the important spring configuration **spring-context.xml**.
+Now create the main spring configuration **spring-context.xml**.
 Important point to note in this file is the inclusion of `spring-jdbc` namespace.
 Next follows usual component scanning for annotation based bean definitions and *datasource* definition which uses MySql driver.
-Note that you have to edit the credentials & database name as per your environment.
+Give attention to the properties as you have to edit the credentials & database name as per your environment.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>